nus-cs2103-AY2223S2/ip/README.md

-# Membot project template
+# Membot

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+Membot is your personal chat-bot that helps manage your tasks well!
+It works well with tasks with a deadline, or even tasks with a starting and ending date.
+It is built for keyboard users and is blazing fast to use.

 ## Setting up in Intellij